Thursday 14 May 2015

 Our excellent Chief Experience Officer Ted helped organise our Narita Express reservations at the train station.
 The G Adventure 7 day JR pass expires tomorrow so it has free transport to the airport for those leaving tomorrow ( i.e. me) and free transport around Tokyo for everyone else.

 While the tour guidelines had us on free time until dinner Ted took us on a whirlwind tour of Tokyo which took about 6 hours (thanks Ted).
-Purchasing a one day metro card (600 Yen or $6 AUD) we were off an running.
+Purchasing a one day metro card (600 Yen or $6 AUD) we were off and running.
 First stop was the Tsukiji Fish Market were we also enjoyed a sushi lunch together.

-The group them split with half the group going to the electronic district in Akihabara and the rest, including myself going to (weird) fashion district in Harajuku on Takeshita Street.
+The group them split into two with half of the group going to the electronic district in Akihabara and the rest, including myself going to the (weird) fashion district in Harajuku on Takeshita Street.
 In Harajuku you can purchase costumes of anime characters and other far out items.
 Lots of teenage girls shopping.
 Managed to find Green Tea Kit Kats, so a little treat for someone back home.

-Fare welling the group Alex Taplin, my roommate for this tour, caught a taxi to the optional Robot Show.
+Farewelling the group both Alex Taplin, my roommate for this tour, and me caught a taxi to the optional Robot Show.
 This was a great call, with the pre show of entertainers in medal playing music to the crazy 90 minute show.
 We had front row seats and got to touch a lot of the performers and even had to duck a though times.

 Crazy, weird, bright and loud the senses got overwhelmed.
 Only in Japan would you find this and the 6,000 Yen (after coupon discount) was well worth it and I can see why this was sold out last week when I was in Tokyo and again tonight.
 Very happy I got to experience this very unique entertainment.